 “Having the credential helps raise the profile of human services, not only for the practitioners in the field, but awareness in the larger community.”

 To earn the Human Services-Board Certified Practitioner (HS-BCP), individuals must meet experience and education requirements and obtain a passing score on the HS-BCP Examination.
-See the examination section for more details.
+See the Examination Information Page for more details.

-Applicants for the HS-BCP must verify 350 hours of postgraduate human services work experiences.
+Applicants for the HS-BCP must verify 350 hours of postgraduate human services work experience.
 The following applicants are exempt:

 Applicants are also required to have an associate or higher conferred degree in human services or a related field.
-A qualifying degree must be from a regionally accredited college or university, or a state-approved community or junior college.
+A qualifying degree must be from an institutionally accredited college or university, or a state-approved community or junior college.

 If your degree is in a field other than human services, counseling, social work, psychology, marriage and family therapy, or criminal justice, you must have completed a minimum of 15 semester hours (22 quarter hours) of coursework in three or more of the 11 content areas listed below, including at least two semester hours (three quarter hours) in ethics in the helping professions, two semester hours (three quarter hours) in interviewing and intervention skills, and two semester hours (three quarter hours) in case management.

 Verification of Experience Form: Please have this form completed by your supervisor, human resources official or similar authority in your workplace.
 This form is required for all education levels unless an exemption applies.

 Transcript: An official sealed transcript listing the qualifying degree is required.
 If you have recently graduated, do not request a transcript until you know that the registrar has posted your degree.